timeless-residents/handson-pyinstaller-with-codesign/README.md

 2. Installs Python and dependencies
 3. Builds the app bundle using PyInstaller
 4. Creates a DMG file using dmgbuild
-5. Uploads the DMG as a workflow artifact
+5. Uploads the DMG as a workflow artifact for easy downloading

 The workflow runs on pushes to the main branch and on pull requests.